20+ Sites That Will Pay You To Test Websites

 - Games

-Earn up to $50 per test and you will receive your first test as soon as you complete the registration process.
-With other testing sites, you must first submit an application video and wait for approval.
+Top companies and budding startups trust Test IO for quality website and app test results.
+Earn up to $50 per test, and you will receive your first test as soon as you complete the registration process.
+At other testing sites, you must first submit an application video and wait for approval.

-21. Tester Work
+18. Tester Work

-22. Upwork
+19. Upwork

 Upwork is another freelancer platform where you bid on product testing jobs.
 If a client accepts your proposal, you get paid to test the product.

+Some website testers earn a full-time income on Upwork by working directly for a large client and potentially securing long-term work.
 This can be better than doing a one-time gig with another platform that might randomly assign you a test to complete.

-23. uTest
+20. uTest

 uTest is a more in-depth testing community that professional software testers will want to seriously consider.
 You will find the following amenities at uTest: